bixentemal/trt-llm-rag-ollama/README.md

 # 🚀 RAG using Ollama and LlamaIndex 🦙

-This is a modified version of the https://github.com/NVIDIA/trt-llm-rag-windows.git using Ollama
+This is a modified version of the https://github.com/NVIDIA/trt-llm-rag-windows.git using Ollama :
+- usable on any system able to run Ollama (<b>including "CPU only" mode</b> 🎉)
+- is no more limited to Windows : <b>Linux and MacOS</b> supported as well.
+- <b>client/server deployment</b> : you can run this python app by connecting to the remote host serving ollama endpoint see [here](#ollama_serve) for details.

 ![rag](rag.png)

 Chat with RTX is a demo app that lets you personalize a GPT large language model (LLM) connected to your own content—docs, notes, videos, or other data.
-Leveraging retrieval-augmented generation (RAG), TensorRT-LLM, and RTX acceleration, you can query a custom chatbot to quickly get contextually relevant answers.
-And because it all runs locally on your Windows RTX PC or workstation, you’ll get fast and secure results.
+Leveraging retrieval-augmented generation (RAG), you can query a custom chatbot to quickly get contextually relevant answers.
+And because it all runs locally on your workstation, you’ll get fast and secure results.

 Chat with RTX supports various file formats, including text, pdf, doc/docx, and xml.
 Simply point the application at the folder containing your files and it'll load them into the library in a matter of seconds.
-Additionally, you can provide the url of a YouTube playlist and the app will load the transcriptions of the videos in the playlist, enabling you to query the content they cover

 ### What is RAG? 🔍
 Retrieval-augmented generation (RAG) for large language models (LLMs) seeks to enhance prediction accuracy by leveraging an external datastore during inference.
 This approach constructs a comprehensive prompt enriched with context, historical data, and recent or relevant knowledge.